PROTEINS – FAQs

 One of the main rules of bodybuilders’ diet is the frequency of protein intake – every three hours.
 Our organism cannot store amino acids and frequent protein consumption help us maintain continuous, solid amino acid level in blood that is crucial for creation and renewal of muscle mass (proteosynthesis).

 Several hours long night break in protein supply results in lowered amino acid level in blood which threatens the production and regeneration of muscle mass during night time – optimal conditions for these anabolic processes.
 Given these facts, consuming these so-called “slow” proteins before bedtime (casein type proteins that are slow to digest and absorb) is very important.
-If we don’t have night proteins (MICELLAR CASEIN) at hand, it is possible to use curd as an „emergency“ substitute.
+If we don’t have night proteins (Micellar Casein) at hand, it is possible to use curd as an „emergency“ substitute.

-Bc.
+Mgr.
 Veronika Pokorná, DiS.

-Bc.
+Mgr.
 Veronika Pokorná, DiS.
-1.1.2021
+1.2.2021

-Try it!
+Try it

 Subscribe to our newsletter